ManticoreGamesInc/platform-documentation/src/tutorials/scripting_intro.md

 #### Strings

-**Strings** are any collection of numbers, letters and punctuation.
+**Strings** are any collection of numbers, letters, and punctuation.
 They need to be written in double quotes (`" "`) so that the computer does not mistake them for code.

 ```lua
 local myId = "123456789:Tiger"